dwave-examples/frequency-selection/README.md

 python frequency.py --save-plot
 ```

-This will load the default "small" problem, which uses only a subset of the
+This loads the default small problem, which uses only a subset of the stations
-stations from the full Philadelphia instance and reduces the demands.
-The
+from the full Philadelphia instance and reduces the demands.
+The optional
-`--show-plot` and `--save-plot` flags are optional, and they create a plot of
+`--show-plot` (display interactive plot using Matplotlib) and `--save-plot`
-the stations, colored by their relative demands; any constraint violations
+(save to file) flags create a plot of the stations, colored by their relative
-(either demand or interference) are indicated by a hash fill pattern in the
+demands.
+Any constraint violations (either demand or interference) are
+indicated by a hash fill pattern in the cells corresponding to the station in
-cells corresponding to the station in which a constraint was violated.
-The
+which a constraint was violated.
-`--show-plot` flag displays an interactive plot using matplotlib, and
-`--save-plot` saves the plot to a file.

 To run the analysis for the full "P1" Philadelphia problem instance, execute: